 EDITING FOR WEDDINGS, BAPTISMS OR THEATRE

-Use a reduction edit for editing recordings of events such as a wedding, baptism or a play.
+Use a reduction video edit for editing recordings of events such as a wedding, baptism or a play.

 Editing recording of plays

-Editing for the recording of a play is not strictly a reduction edit.
+Editing for the recording of a play is not strictly a reduction video edit.
 The default approach to editing a theatre recording is generally to retain the full length and swap between best multi-cam shots.
 But one must still choose which of the best shot to retain.

-Edits for weddings
+Reduction video edits for weddings

-A wedding edit is a typical reduction edit because it may last up to two days including the religious service, the town hall, the meal and party afterwards and possibly people may come back the next day.
+A wedding edit is a typical reduction video edit because it may last up to two days including the religious service, the town hall, the meal and party afterwards and possibly people may come back the next day.
 The final result is much shorter, generally 10 to 1.
 The most appropriate edit for a wedding is generally to create a one-hour souvenir edit to create a great souvenir of your wedding.
 The final result is a summary or souvenir edit.

 Editing the Film of Your Child’s Baptism